ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Simulator: Add performance counters for delay
 ### Antipattern Category
+X
 ### Keyword
 performance
 ### Note
+This commit adds performance counters for logging purposes and monitoring the reason behind a delay.

 ## Commit #245
 ### Hash